apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 The main reason ZO sucks is that, since you are estimating the gradients, it performs exponentially worse the more parameters you have.
 Specifically, as you expand the number of parameters, to gain the same amount of certainty about the direction of the gradient for a higher dimensional model, it takes a linearly larger amount of sampling.
 More sampling times more compute is quadratic in terms of compute cost.
 And that's bad.

-This is intractible and needs to be fixed.
+This is intractable and needs to be fixed.
 LoRA adapters do truly fix this problem, and are the default way to do ZO optimization.
 There are downsides to this.
 You would think that low-rank updates are not preferable to the more full-rank updates you'd get if you actually had the gradient.
 Although, more on that later.
 It's not clear that this is preferable.

 But it may not be so bad?
 At least, [in RL it is not so bad](https://x.com/kalomaze/status/1964455970517753878).
 By continually merging these LoRA adapters ([ReLoRA](https://arxiv.org/abs/2307.05695)) you can keep the base model shifting, causing the next lora adapter to retarget new low rank changes.
 Across many updates, these low-rank changes sum to high-rank changes.
 So it is at least somewhat questionable how much this matters in practice.
 Anecdotally, it does not seem to matter that much for training speed.

 But also note that it seems [not to work as well for smaller models](https://arxiv.org/abs/2509.12960), and also not as well at the beginning of training.
-Hence Why the ReLORA paper actualy doesn't use adapters at the start of training, instead opting for full-rank updates at the start.
+Hence why the ReLORA paper actually doesn't use adapters at the start of training, instead opting for full-rank updates at the start.

 ![TODO FIGURE from RELORA]()

-But, it goes without saying that MeZo + LoRA (plus other stuff) is totally doable.
+But, it goes without saying that MeZO + LoRA (plus other stuff) is totally doable.
 All of these techniques I'm talking about can be combined.

 There's also another paper to look into called [LOZO](https://arxiv.org/abs/2410.07698) which takes the "MeZO + LoRA" idea further.
 Essentially you can also LoRA your perturbations.
-Initially, this seems like a strange things to do.
+Initially, this seems like a strange thing to do.
 But the LOZO paper justifies it by saying that, since gradient updates tend to be low rank anyway, maybe you actually *want* low rank perturbations.
 If the update is supposed to be low rank, if it isn't (if each param follows a gaussian like in MeZO) then the parts that aren't are actually noise.
 Or, if they're not, the high-rank parts are probably along flat directions, and you would get a better update on average and reduce your variance with a lower rank update.

 I'm both sold and not sold on the justification.
 My intuition is that sparse updates are fine for narrow finetuning tasks, but for harder stuff it's unclear if rank-r updates are enough to reach the best-generalizing solution.
 But also, anything we can possibly do to reduce noise is good.